In this tutorial we will learn how to combine a few easy Photoshop tools to create a glow in the dark effect.

 Repeat Step 4 to finesse the letters.
 This time, we will brush over the white parts to cover them with color.
 I added some green with the following color code:

 #0af59f.
 There’s no right or wrong for these steps!

 Let’s add some shadow to give the artwork a 3D effect.
-Create a new mask layer, as we did in Step 4.
+Create a new mask layer by selecting the layer and click on the Add Layer Mask button.
 Set the foreground to black and select the Brush Tool (B).
 Set the Brush Size to 40 px, Hardness to 0%, and Opacity to 10%.
 Brush over the sides of each letter where you want shadow.

 3. How to Create the Glow Effect

 Duplicate all the layers where you applied the Brush Tool with the colors and merge them.
 Move this new merged layer under all the text layers to create the glowing effect.
 Head over to Filter > Blur > Gaussian Blur.
 Set the Blur to 200 px.
 Duplicate the blurred layer and merge it with the original.